Attention-Walmart-Shoppers/capstone/README.md

 - Our recommendation is that our model be deployed in a blended strategy:
     * Base forecasts utilizing last-year’s sales data as a base predictor for decisions that need to be made beyond a week’s horizon
     * Employing our model to refine and adjust those inventory decisions one week in advance

+- Next Steps:
+    * Cluster stores by location using regional features and explore/model sales trends
+    * Increase granularity of sales to include department sales by stores and explore/model sales trends by department
 <br>